-Courtney Caruso, M.S., CCC-SLP, is a bilingual speech-language pathologist and the owner and founder of Liberty Speech Associates LLC.
+Courtney Caruso, M.S., CCC-SLP, is a bilingual (English/Spanish) speech-language pathologist and the owner and founder of Liberty Speech Associates LLC.
 She graduated Summa Cum Laude from Loyola College in Maryland with a Bachelor of Arts in Speech-Language Pathology/Audiology and a minor in Spanish.
 Then, she obtained her Master of Science in Speech-Language Pathology with a bilingual focus from Teachers College, Columbia University.

 Courtney spent a semester in Spain in 2005 to enhance her Spanish skills.
 Additionally, Courtney traveled to Bolivia in 2009 to provide speech and language services to children.
 After returning, Courtney provided speech therapy to Bolivian children via computer in the Teachers College, Columbia University clinic.